augustss/verse-semantics/Book/docs/01_builtins.md

 The `float` type represents all non-integer numerical values.
 It can hold large values and precise fractions.

-Verse uses float as the type for storing and handling floating point numbers, such as 1.0, -50.5, and 3.14159.
-A float in Verse is an IEEE 64-bit float, which means it can contain a positive or negative number that has a decimal point in the range [-2^1024 + 1, … , 0, … , 2^1024 - 1], or has the value NaN (Not a Number).
+The float type is used for storing and handling floating point numbers, such as 1.0, -50.5, and 3.14159.
+A float is an IEEE 64-bit float, which means it can contain a positive or negative number that has a decimal point in the range [-2^1024 + 1, … , 0, … , 2^1024 - 1], or has the value NaN (Not a Number).

 The implementation for float differs from the IEEE standard in the following ways:

 - There is only one NaN value.
 - NaN is equal to itself.
 - Every number is equal to itself.
-If two numbers are equal, then no pure Verse code can observe the difference between them.
+If two numbers are equal, then no pure code can observe the difference between them.
 - 0 cannot be negative.

 You can include predefined float values within your code as float literals.
 A float literal is a floating point number in your code: